amitxv/PC-Tuning/docs/physical-setup.md

 - Configure static all-core frequencies and voltages for the CPU.
 Variations in hardware clocks can introduce jitter due to the process of frequency transitions.
 [Precision Boost Overdrive](https://www.amd.com/en/support/kb/faq/cpu-pb2) for Ryzen CPUs is an alternative option to a static frequency and voltages

-- The previous two bullet points affect each other in terms of stability which means you should re-test each component after tinkering with the other
+- The previous two bullet points affect each other in terms of stability which means that your RAM overclock may become unstable after overclocking your CPU, so run RAM stress-tests again and adjust your CPU settings if required

 - Tune and overclock your display with [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) and test for [frame skipping](https://www.testufo.com/frameskipping)